phoenixlzx/MinoriWiki/README.md

 * `minori note [filename]` or `minori n [filename]` - Create or edit note
 * `minori done` or `minori d` - Generate site files
 * `minori commit` or `minori c` - Commit changes and deploy to production environment
+* `minori updatecfg` or `minori u` - Update current `config.yml` file with the new version installed.
+New config file will written to `config.yml.new`.

 ### Theme